mienaikoe/ziyu/Chapters/1-5-Chapter5.md

 He paused to look around.
 "You know, I used to keep pace with the ferriers before I busted my knee."

-"Oh I bet you could run circles around them," I said.
-"I've never seen an exhausted fidelant."
+"I imagine your running to and fro is what busted your knee in the first place," I said.

 He laughed and said, "The fidelacy is a life dedicated to the pursuit of exhaustion, but none of us would ever dare to show it."

-We rode the funicular up the mountain and toward the Senate, making several stops along the way.
+We rode a sort of cable-powered lift up the mountain and toward the senate, making several stops along the way.
 At each one, I marveled at the beauty of the city from a different angle, and at the people who funneled in and out: the public workers with their dusty canvas tunics, the scribes with their ink-blotted fingers, and the occasional artist lost in thought.
 Some were carrying their afternoon meal with them as if they had no time to eat, and it made me terribly hungry.
 But there was no time to eat.
 I had to prepare for what was to come.

 "Senate / Public Square.
 Last stop," called the operator.

-I helped Fajro off the funicular and he took a seat on the first bench he could find to rest his legs.
+I helped Fajro out of the vehicle and led him to a stone bench a few steps away to rest his legs.
 All around the square were pots of dark gray stone filled with clay and desert plants from the east, likely the only things that could grow with in so much light.

 "Ah this brings me back," said Fajro.
 "You see that gate?
 I used to walk through it every day.
 I would round the left corner as I entered from the west.
 And the fountain - Oh I loved to perch on the side of that thing and rake my fingers through the cool mist."